 Assess backpack quality and do a trial run.
-Ensure that backpacks and all equipment (including food and water) weigh no more than 20 percent of each person's ideal (not actual) body weight.
-Guide girls in choosing backpacks, adjusting straps, and taking them on and off.
-Have the girls plan and conduct a series of conditioning hikes before the backpacking trip.
+Check the gear!
+Troop members should try on the clothes and shoes they plan to bring to make sure it all fits.
+Ensure that backpacks and all equipment (including food and water) weigh no more than 20 percent of each person's body weight, with a maximum of 35 pounds.
+Guide troop members in choosing backpacks, adjusting straps, and taking them on and off.
+Have them plan and conduct a series of hikes to practice and build up endurance before the backpacking trip.

 Ensure backpackers have a comprehensive understanding of the trip.
 Group members need to be trained to be observant of the route, the surroundings, and the fatigue of individuals.
 Instruction should be given on the safety rules for backpacking, such as staying together in a group, recognizing poisonous plants, biting or stinging insects and ticks, respecting wild animals, and behaving effectively in emergencies.
-Ensure that girls know how to read maps, use a compass, navigate a route, and estimate distance.
+Ensure that hikers know how to read maps, use a compass, navigate a route, and estimate distance.

 Prepare for emergencies.
 Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid (including adult and child CPR or CPR/AED), who is prepared for extremes of temperature, such as heat exhaustion, heat stroke, frostbite, cold exposure, and hypothermia, as well as sprains, fractures, and altitude sickness.
 Ensure that emergency transportation is available, if possible; if any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.
-The designated adult should have a working cell phone for emergencies.
+The designated adult should have a working cell phone or satellite messenger for emergencies.

 Take safety precautions.
-Create a risk management plan with the girls and leave a copy at home.
-Search and rescue procedures for missing persons should be written out in advance, reviewed, and practiced by girls and adults.
+Create a trek/risk management plan with the group.
+Search and rescue procedures for missing persons should be written out in advance, reviewed, and practiced by youth and adults.
 Methods of communication with sources of emergency care, such as police, hospitals, and park and fire officials, should also be arranged in advance.
-Write, review, and practice evacuation and emergency plans that cover any situation with girls.
+Write, review, and practice evacuation and emergency plans that cover any foreseeable situation.
+File your plan with local authorities, a trusted contact at home, and troop families.

 Practice safe backpacking.
-Hiking after dusk is not permitted.
+Progressively challenging treks build skill, experience, and endurance.
+Backpackers should successfully complete entry-level hikes before moving on to the next difficulty level.
+Hiking after dusk is not recommended.
 Off-trail hiking must be done with an experienced leader.
 The group must hike away from the edges of waterfalls, rock ledges, and slopes with loose rocks.
-Girls are never allowed to go on high-altitude climbs.
+Girl Scouts are never allowed to go on high-altitude climbs.

 Safety Gear.
-Backpacking requires various equipment dependent on the length of the trip, location, and weather.
+Backpacking requires various equipment dependent on the length of the trip, location, and weather, such as: